sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-use-microcopy-editor/index.md

 folder→ open “en.json” file→ copy content.
 [Here is a direct link](https://github.com/sharetribe/ftw-daily/blob/master/src/translations/en.json) to the file you need.Then paste the data into the Console Microcopy editor.
-You can make changes to the Saunatime demo microcopy using the same workflow described below.
+You can make changes to the Saunatime test microcopy using the same workflow described below.

 ## How to modify microcopy when building your marketplace with a developer?